The Wedding at Cana: Jesus’ First Miracle

 While today we often think of water as something pure and clean, this has not always been the case.
 The water available at the wedding at Cana had likely been used by guests to wash their hands, and may have been very dirty.
 At the very least, we must recognize that water was considered an inferior substitute for wine, particularly at a wedding feast.
 We can think of the water as representative of the sullied and impure state of the sinner.

 Wine, on the other hand, was a joyous drink meant for celebration.
 It was also one that carried with it religious significance for the Jewish people.
 Throughout scripture, the Israelite peoples are compared to vines that produce fruit, and the Passover feast includes the arba kosot — four cups of ritual wine that are dunk by individual participants during the Passover service.
-Wine would later take on greater significance in Christ’s own life and in early Christian traditions, represented by its color and consistency to the blood that Jesus shed for the world.
+Wine would later take on greater significance in Jesus' own life and in early Christian traditions, represented by its color and consistency to the blood that Jesus shed for the world.

 As such, the water to wine miracle was representative of the culmination of his work on earth, when he would eventually take the impureness and uncleanliness of humanity upon himself, and through his blood, produce something wonderful.